nus-cs2113-AY2324S2/ip/docs/README.md

 ```

 ### Exit program: `bye`
-Exits the program and prints a goodbye message.
+A goodbye message is printed on the screen, and the program exits after.

 Format: `bye`